Dibaal/CloudUploader-CLI/README.md

 ## Installation

-Download CloudUploader:
+To install CloudUploader:

-Clone or download the CloudUploader repository.
+1. Clone the CloudUploader repository.
-Extract the files if downloaded as a zip.
-Run the Installer:

-Navigate to the CloudUploader directory.
+2. Navigate to the CloudUploader directory
-Run the installation script:
+3. Run the installation script:

 ```./install.sh ```